 Director(s): Emmanuel FRANÇOIS-SAPPEY Contact Print page

-They only discovered later that Yasmina, a little Palestinian girl, had been given their son’s kidneys.
-It had been a chance happening, immediately transformed into a political symbol by the media, with the help of some doctors.
+Only later did they discover later that their son’s kidneys had been given to Yasmina, a little Palestinian girl.
+It had been purely coincidental, but had immediately been transformed into a political symbol by the media, with the help of some doctors.

 This is the story of Yoni, seen through the eyes of his friends, his family and all those who counted in his short life.
 A very moving document that reveals the daily strife of two peoples, two communities, who suffer from a political conflict inflicted upon them;